johnsonchmatc/madisoncollege_ruby_on_rails/Lectures/week04/week4.md

 * Chapter 3 and 5
 * Sketch some wireframes for your app, they'll be due in week 6.
     * After next week's class you'll have all the knowledge on how to generate static pages and can start on that before showing your wireframes
-    * If you want to start working ahead scan/take pictures of your wireframes and email them to me.
+    * If you want to start working ahead scan/take picturs of your wireframes and email them to me.
 I'll look while traveling.

 ---